peterblazejewicz/vagrant-aspnet/README.md

 # vagrant-aspnet
 A Vagrant container with ASP .NET 5 preconfigured - built to test content scaffolded with [Yeoman ASP NET Generator](https://www.npmjs.com/package/generator-aspnet).
+Created to easily follow changes in ASP .NET 5 and overcome problems during beta periods (on my mac machine some latest  ASP .NET projects do not build fully due to misconfiguration - hence that Vagrant box idea was coined).

+To use, just clone this repo to your local machine and then invoke `vagrant up`.
+Note that on the first installation entire `ubuntu/trusty64` image will be downloaded to your local machine.

 ## Configuration